Jonathan Strange & Mr Norrell: Volume III: John Uskglass

 In 1816, Lady Pole attempts to shoot Mr Norrell.
 Childermass takes the bullet himself, but is not killed.
 Lady Pole is sent to the countryside and cared for by John Segundus, who has an inkling of the magic surrounding her.
 During travels in the north, Black meets Vinculus, who recites his prophecy: "the nameless slave shall be a king in a strange country ..."
-Stephen believes it applies to him, but the Gentleman with the Thistledown Hair argues that it applies to the Raven King.
+Stephen, who was born into slavery and does not know his true name, believes it applies to him, but the Gentleman with the Thistledown Hair argues that it refers to the Raven King.

 Strange travels to Venice and meets Flora Greysteel there.
 They become fond of each other and Strange's friends believe he may marry again.
-However, after experimenting with dangerous magic that threatens his sanity to gain access to the Faerie kingdom, he discovers that Arabella is alive and being held captive alongside Lady Pole in Lost-Hope; he realizes the bargain Norrell struck with the fairy.
-The Gentleman with the Thistledown Hair curses Strange with an Impenetrable Darkness, a pillar of darkness that engulfs him and follows him wherever he goes.
+However, after experimenting with dangerous magic that threatens his sanity, he discovers that Arabella is alive and being held captive alongside Lady Pole in Lost-Hope as a result of the bargain Norrell struck with the fairy.
+The Gentleman with the Thistledown Hair curses Strange with an "Impenetrable Darkness", a pillar of darkness that engulfs him and follows him wherever he goes.
 Thereafter, Strange's strenuous efforts to rescue Arabella take their toll: his letters to his friends appear crazed and so his public reputation suffers.
 At Strange's request, Flora moves with her family to Padua and secludes herself, along with a mirror given to her by Strange.
 Drawlight is sent by Lascelles and Norrell to Venice to find out more about Strange's activities and on his arrival he is magically brought before Strange.
 Strange instructs him to deliver messages to Norrell, Childermass, and the magical community within England before dismissing him.
 Strange then re-invokes the old alliances that exist in England between the forces of nature and John Uskglass.
 This sparks a magical renaissance, reopening roads to Faerie, and causing many to spontaneously perform magic, but Norrell fails to grasp its significance.

 Drawlight attempts to deliver the messages but is intercepted by Lascelles, who murders him, because if Norrell learnt the truth it would damage Lascelles's control over Norrell.
 Strange, bringing the Impenetrable Darkness with him, asks Norrell to help him undo Arabella's enchantment by summoning John Uskglass.
-Childermass explores a corner of Faerie and stumbles upon a castle where he is challenged to a duel by its guardian; he declines the duel.
-Lascelles challenges the guardian himself, wishing to preserve English honour, and succeeds in killing him, but is magically entrapped into the position of the guardian himself.
+Childermass explores a corner of Faerie and stumbles upon a castle, whose guardian challenges him to a duel; he declines.
+Lascelles takes on the guardian, wishing to preserve English honour, and succeeds in killing him, but this causes him to be trapped in the role of guardian himself.